19 Iteration without loops

 TipOpinion

 Use lapply() when you want a list.
 Use vapply() when you want a vector and want safety.
-Never use sapply() in non-interactive code: the return type depends on the data, and that is a bug waiting to happen.
+Never use sapply() in non-interactive code: its return type depends on the data, and that is a bug hiding in your pipeline, waiting for the one input that changes everything.

 Exercises